openimagingdata/CDEStaging/report_representation/negative_statements.md

 - No CT evidence of residual/recurrent disease.

-- An ill-defined consolidated density is unchanged in the posterior aspect of the right
+- An ill-defined consolidated density is unchanged in the posterior aspect of the right.

+- Airways intact.

 ## Mediastinum